SOM (architectural firm): Structural engineering

 The earliest SOM engineer was John O. Merrill.
 Fazlur Khan, another engineer at SOM, is best known for his design and construction of the Willis Tower (formerly the Sears Tower), and John Hancock Center and for his designs of structural systems that remain fundamental to all high-rise skyscrapers.
 Indeed, Khan is responsible for developing the algorithms that made the Hancock building and many subsequent skyscrapers possible.
 Another notable SOM engineer is Bill Baker, who is best known as the engineer of Burj Khalifa (Dubai, 2010), the world's tallest man-made structure.
 To support the tower's record heights and slim footprint, he developed the "buttressed core" structural system, consisting of a hexagonal core reinforced by three buttresses that form a Y shape.

-Interior design

-Davis Allen, a pioneer in corporate interior design, had a forty-year tenure at SOM.
-The designer of the iconic Andover chair, Allen was an institution in "the profession he helped to establish—the total design of the interior corporate environment with furniture, art, and functional and decorative objects integrated into a comprehensively planned space."